NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/ATACseq/lab-atacseq-bulk.rst

 Please note that we selected ``--extsize 100``  to match the behaviour of Genrich.
-Normally ``--extsize 200`` would be selected. ``--shift``needs to be half of the size of ``--extsize`` to be centered on the 5’, so normally -100. ``--shift -100 --extsize 200`` will amplify the cutting sites' enrichment from ATAC-seq data.
+Normally ``--extsize 200`` would be selected. ``--shift`` needs to be minus half of the size of ``--extsize`` to be centered on the 5’, so normally -100. ``--shift -100 --extsize 200`` will amplify the cutting sites' enrichment from ATAC-seq data.
 So in the end, the peak is where Tn5 transposase likes to attack.

 How many peaks were detected?